Seven Gorgeous Flowers to Grow in Your Garden

 Perfect for new garden aficionados, peonies are gorgeous and require minimum care.
 The plant is known for its seemingly everlasting lifespan as a homegrown floral.
 Another perk of this pick?
 It doesn't require much water to keep it alive.
 Just be patient as it comes to form, but once it sprouts, it's known to last for about a century.

-These are the plants that can be sowed and will germinate, blossom, and wither over the course of a year.
+These are plants that can be sowed and will germinate, blossom, and wither over the course of a year.
 Translation: They require little attention!
 That means you will likely just need to plant them once and then let nature run its course.
 To take advantage of these must-have flowers in your yard, plant them in the spring and see your hard work pay off through autumn.

-The first brilliant blooms of spring can be a sight for sore eyes but some of the season's most stunning flowers are also the most grueling to grow.
-Low-maintenance flowering shrubs that offer visual allure without much hard work, making them the ideal flower to grow in your garden.
+The first brilliant blooms of spring can be a sight for sore eyes.
+But some of the season's most stunning flowers are also the most grueling to grow.
+That's where low-maintenance flowering shrubs come into play.
+These plants offer visual allure without much hard work, making them the ideal flower to grow in your garden.